bavornkiet/BusinessPlan-Entrepreneurship/Business_Plan.md

 ## 1.3: Visual Concept of product

-Here are several visual concept designs of the application to act as a preview of the application's look with according to the features presented earlier:
+Here are several visual concept designs of the application to act as a preview of the application's look, designed according to the features presented earlier:
 ![alt text](SpdjpQaPcT.png)
 ![alt text](mcFER2rxJR.png)
 ![alt text](uUq1kcA4X1.png)